augeas/logistical_nightmares/README.md

 (However, when doing so you will be limitted to short loops with low audio rates and bit depths, as Marimo's maximum output size when running in web assembly isn't very large.)

+## Running The Script

+To generate a default track with three sequences of bifurcation diagrams rotating at different speeds, you can run `logistic.py` as a regular Python script, if you have FFmpeg, you get a video to go with it.